-2.2- Evaluation of the use of a polyclonal anti-BruD Llama serum for its application in the detection of anti-Brucella sp. using a sandwich DotBlot.
+2.2 Evaluation of the use of a polyclonal anti-BruD Llama serum for its application in the detection of anti-Brucella sp. using a sandwich DotBlot.

-The adequate amount of antibody to sensitize the nitrocellulose membrane was standardized, working with 10 ul of a 1:100 dilution of each positive and negative serum previously evaluated by ELISA.
+The adequate amount of antibody to sensitize the nitrocellulose membrane was standardized, working with 10 l of a 1:100 dilution of each positive and negative serum previously evaluated by ELISA.
 A concentration of 60 ng of Brucella abortus strain 1119-3 and BruD was used, a 1:1000 dilution of the anti-BruD VHH antibody and 1:5000 for the anti-llama conjugate.
 It was challenged with diaminobenzidine and in cases where the formation of a dark coloration was observed, it was considered a positive result (Fig 2).
 Clear recognition was observed with the volume of antibodies tested.
 In the case of the negative sample, it was established that a weak signal, such as the one shown in Figure 2, is the maximum that can be observed in a sample of this type, maintaining the membrane for 5 min in the presence of the solution.
 Revealed

 2.3- Sandwich DotBlot against Brucella 1119-3 in skim milk

 A variant of the Dot-Blot similar to the previous described was carried out, where in order to assess the usefulness of the Llama anti-BruD polyclonal antibody to capture Brucella abortus strain 1119-3 bacteria in skimmed milk artificially contaminated with the bacteria.
-In this assay, we used positive and negative bovine antibodies to be fixed on a nitrocellulose membrane, after blocking, we placed 20 ng of Brucella abortus 1119-3 bacteria in skimmed milk diluted to 5 %, incubated for 1 h, washed with PBS and then incubated with 100 ul of the antibody purified by BruD immunosorbent.
+In this assay, we used positive and negative bovine antibodies to be fixed on a nitrocellulose membrane, after blocking, we placed 20 ng of Brucella abortus 1119-3 bacteria in skimmed milk diluted to 5 %, incubated for 1 h, washed with PBS and then incubated with 100 l of the antibody purified by BruD immunosorbent.
 To determine its presence, it was incubated with the anti-flame conjugate.